2024 Canadian specialty television realignment: Corus

 Corus stated that most of its WBD-licensed networks would continue to operate under new brands and an "alternate foreign program supply".
 Corus did not rule out the possibility of networks being shut down outright instead.
 The Canadian version of Oprah Winfrey Network shut down on September 1, 2024.
 Programming changes at Corus networks began in the 2024–25 television season, with Slice widening its format to include true crime programming, and acquiring new reality and comedy programs (including additional We TV programs and Comedy Central's The Daily Show; the latter having formerly aired on CTV Comedy Channel until 2023, following Trevor Noah's 2022 departure and the aftermath of the 2023 WGA strike).

-On September 18, 2024, Corus announced the rebranding of HGTV and Food Network as Home Network and Flavour Network, respectively, on December 30, 2024; the two networks would be built around new and existing Corus original productions, as well as new U.S. and international acquisitions (including content from Fifth Season/The Roku Channel, ABS-CBN Studios, and Studio Ramsay Global).
+On September 18, 2024, Corus announced the rebranding of HGTV and Food Network as Home Network and Flavour Network, respectively, on December 30, 2024; the two networks would be built around new and existing Corus original productions, as well as new U.S. and international acquisitions (including content from Fifth Season/The Roku Channel, and Studio Ramsay Global).
 Corus co-CEO Troy Reeb stated that the rebranding was an opportunity to widen the networks' programming to be "younger", "fresher", and no longer bound by the limitations of the existing licensed brands.
 In December 2024, Corus announced a further acquisition of entertainment and lifestyle content from ITV Studios for Flavour, Home, and Slice.

 Beginning in November, multiple television providers stated that the Corus-owned iterations of Cooking Channel and Magnolia Network would be closed on December 31.
 This was confirmed directly by Corus, via the channels' websites, in early December.

 Bell

-Bell Media announced its plans for its WBD-licensed networks on October 17, 2024: the company announced new licensing agreements with NBCUniversal, later Versant to introduce the Oxygen and USA Network brands to Canada, which replaced ID and Discovery respectively on January 1, 2025.
-ID saw no major changes in genre under Oxygen as the brand is similarly focused on true crime, but Discovery's rebranding as USA Network formally broadened the channel's scope to include more entertainment programming outside of science and technology.
+Bell Media announced its plans for its WBD-licensed networks on October 17, 2024: the company announced new licensing agreements with NBCUniversal to introduce the Oxygen and USA Network brands to Canada, which replaced ID and Discovery respectively on January 1, 2025.
+Oxygen saw no major changes in programming scope over ID as it is also focused on true crime, but Discovery's rebranding as USA Network formally broadened the channel's scope to include more entertainment programming outside of science and technology.
 The remaining channels were brought under CTV branding similar to Bell Media's other thematic specialty channels, with Animal Planet, Discovery Science, and Discovery Velocity relaunched as CTV Wild, Nature, and Speed Channel respectively.
 All five channels retained their existing Canadian programming.

 In an unrelated move, Bell Media announced that MTV would also close on December 31, 2024, citing "changing audiences".